mhgbrown/nuxt-ghpages-blog/README.md

 > Nuxt-based Travis-deployed Github-hosted blog

-The blog content lives in [nuxt-ghpages-blog-content](https://github.com/mhgbrown/nuxt-ghpages-blog-content).
+This project generates a static blog site suitable for deployment on Github pages from content in [nuxt-ghpages-blog-content](https://github.com/mhgbrown/nuxt-ghpages-blog-content).

 ## Build Setup